cloudgun/aws-auth-helper/README.md

 ### Development Mode
 When testing this utility, you can install it and still edit the source files as follows:

+#### Dependencies
+Pypi requires its readme to be in reStructured format.
+Our Makefile will generate this rst file, but you'll need to install pandoc.

+    $ brew install pandoc

 #### Installation

     $ cd $WORKSPACE/aws-auth-helper